Earn CPD by reading this dilemma and the sidebar resources and then taking the quiz linked below.

 DDU advice

-Our adviser told the member that they weren't obliged to provide Direct Access, and should only do so if they were confident they had the skills and competencies to treat patients directly.
+Our adviser told the member that they weren't obliged to provide Direct Access, and should only do so if they were confident they had the skills and competencies to treat patients under Direct Access.

-If the member wanted to leave, our adviser suggested they read their contract carefully in relation to any notice period.
-Unless the contract had been breached for some other reason, the notice period would likely need to be worked out and the member should make reasonable attempts to comply with the terms of their contract.
+If the member wanted to leave the practice, our adviser suggested they read their contract carefully in relation to any notice period.
+Unless the contract had been breached, and they had strong legal advice to confirm this , the notice period would likely need to be workedand the member should make reasonable attempts to comply with the terms of their contract.

 GDC registrants have a duty of care to patients, so if the member was to leave suddenly, they would have to make sure that patients would not be disadvantaged as a result.

 Our adviser suggested the member discuss their concerns with the practice owner outside practice hours to try and find a mutually agreeable and amicable way forward, without disadvantaging patients.
-If at all possible, it would be wise to avoid a dispute with the practice because of potential repercussions - such as the owner entering into a legal dispute with our member.
+If at all possible, it would be wise to avoid a dispute with the practice because of potential repercussions, which could include a formal legal dispute.

 Learning points

-It's very important to be clear about what is being asked of you and the scope of your role.
+It's very important to be clear about what is being asked of you and any contractual obligations you may have

 The GDC's Standards make clear that you should only accept a referral or delegation to treat the patient if you are trained and competent to carry out the treatment and you believe that what you are being asked to do is appropriate for the patient.